• Log in

 • Content creators just starting to build an audience

 🚩 Red Flags: If you’re planning to grow your business through email marketing, need professional branding, or want basic automation features, the free plan is probably going to frustrate you more than help you.
-At that point, you might want to look at competitors like Sender, which offers 2,500 subscribers and automation features in their free tier.
+At that point, you might want to look at other email marketing services like Sender, which offers 2,500 subscribers and automation features in their free tier.

 How Does the Mailchimp Free Plan Compare to Paid Plans?

-Most people hit the upgrade wall when they reach 500 contacts or need to schedule their first campaign.
-The Essentials plan bumps you up to 50,000 contacts and 5,000 monthly emails, which is plenty of room to grow.
+Most people hit the upgrade wall when they reach 250 contacts or need to schedule their first campaign.
+The cheapest of Mailchimp’s monthly plans is the Essentials plan that bumps you up to 500 contacts and 5,000 monthly emails, which is plenty of room to grow.

 Feature Comparison